 Fear and post-traumatic stress disorder, as presented by the Mayo Clinic, are forms of pain and suffering that very often spring from a personal injury, as are insomnia, nervousness, anxiety, and depression.
 If you get hurt partaking in an activity you once enjoyed, such as mountain biking, and even after you recover you find yourself fearful or apprehensive about returning to the activity, that is also a form of pain and suffering.

 No matter how your pain and suffering manifests, a personal injury attorney can help you put a dollar amount on it and recover compensation from the party or parties responsible for your injury.
 Every state allows personal injury plaintiffs to pursue pain and suffering damages, and many states, including New York, do not cap damages.
 Some plaintiffs have been awarded damages well into the millions for pain and suffering alone.

 Assigning Value to Your Pain and Suffering Damages

 Since pain and suffering does not involve actual monetary depletion, it can be difficult to argue that you deserve a specific level of compensation due to your physical pain, emotional distress, or loss of enjoyment of life.

 Contact Our Personal Injury Law Firm for a Free Consultation

 The personal injury lawyers at Rosenberg & Gluck, L.L.P., want to fight for the compensation you deserve, including your physical and emotional pain and suffering.
 For a free, no-obligation case evaluation with a member of our personal injury law firm, call us today at (631) 451-7900.
-We can even assist you in Spanish and Russian.
+We can even assist you in Spanish.